jverzani/BinderPlots.jl/docs/src/index.md

 * [Plots.jl](https://github.com/JuliaPlots/Plots.jl) is a popular package for plotting in `Julia` with numerous backends including `Plotly`.

-This package provides a light-weight plotting alternative to `Plots.jl` utilizing a subset of the `Plots` interface, particularly where it allows a function to be specified in a declarative manner.
+This package provides a light-weight plotting alternative to `Plots.jl` utilizing a subset of the `Plots` interface.
 It is inspired by `SimplePlots` and is envisioned as being useful within resource-constrained environments such as [`binder.org`](https://mybinder.org/v2/gh/mth229/229-projects/lite?labpath=blank-notebook.ipynb).

 This is not a re-implementation of `Plots`; it only bears a superficial resemblance.
 The `Plots` package is far more developed in terms of its API, its extendable plot recipes, and its extensions like `StatsPlots.jl`.
 The `BinderPlots` package only provides a small fraction, primarily that part of the interface that makes visualizing functions in low dimensions easier.